Abelian varieties with isogenous reductions

 \begin{proof} The condition that $\Frob_{\wp}$ lies in the identity component $G$ has density $[G_{12}:G]^{-1} > 0$.
 By a theorem of Serre \cite[Theorem 1.2]{LP}, there exists a proper closed, conjugation-stable subvariety $X$ of $G$ such that $\Frob_\wp\in G\setminus X$ implies that $\Frob_\wp$ generates a Zariski-dense subgroup of a maximal torus of $G$.
 However, by a second theorem of Serre \cite[Th\'eor\`eme 10]{Serre}, the set of $\wp$ such that $\Frob_{\wp}\in X$ has density $0$. \end{proof}

 We can now prove the main theorem.

-\begin{proof} By a well-known theorem of Tate \cite{Tate}, the existence of a non-trivial morphism $\F_q$-morphism between abelian varieties over $\F_q$ is equivalent to the existence of a $\Frob_q$-stable morphism of their $\ell$-adic Tate modules.
-The existence of a non-trivial morphism defined over $\bar\F_q$ therefore implies the existence of a $\Frob_q^m$-stable morphism of their Tate modules for some positive integer $m$.
+\begin{proof} A well-known theorem of Tate \cite{Tate} asserts that the existence of a non-trivial $\F_q$-morphism between abelian varieties over $\F_q$ is equivalent to the existence of a $\Frob_q$-stable morphism of their $\ell$-adic Tate modules.
+By the easy direction of this result, the existence of a non-trivial morphism defined over $\bar\F_q$ implies the existence of a $\Frob_q^m$-stable morphism of their Tate modules for some positive integer $m$.

 By Proposition~\ref{positive}, the hypothesis of the theorem therefore implies that